-Project: Enhancing Accountability And Performance Of Social Service Contracts In Uganda
+Project: Enhancing Accountability and Performance Of Social Service Contracts in Uganda

 Executing Agency: Africa Freedom of Information Centre (AFIC)

-Grant Amount: US$650,000
+Grant Amount: $650,000

-Closing Date: December, 2018
+Closing Date: December 2018

-The lack of transparency and limited public participation in government institutions severely undermine service delivery and frustrate development plans and programs in Uganda.
+Lack of transparency and limited public participation in government institutions severely undermine service delivery and frustrate development plans and programs in Uganda.
 Over the last decades, Uganda has adopted legislation to improve governance and reduce corruption, but its impact has been limited.
-More often than not, there is a gap between what reforms say on paper and their implementation on the ground.
+More often than not, there is a gap between what reforms promise on paper and their implementation on the ground.
 This creates real concerns and vulnerabilities in the use of public resources.
 It particularly affects government activities related to public procurement and contracting that have an estimated annual value of USD 2.4 billion.

-AFIC, a pan-African organization with extensive experience in open contracting and access to information laws, has received a GPSA grant to improve service delivery in the agriculture, education, and health sector by enhancing accountability and transparency in public procurement in five districts in Uganda.
+AFIC, a pan-African organization with extensive experience in open contracting and access to information laws, has received a GPSA grant to improve service delivery in the agriculture, education, and health sectors by enhancing accountability and transparency in public procurement in five districes.
 This will be done by: 1) providing training and supporting citizens to engage with government authorities, monitor contracts, and track funds in the agriculture sector: 2) strengthening a network of community monitors in the education and health sectors to provide feedback to government and ensure contracts and infrastructure projects are executed in a transparent manner; 3) leveraging resources and knowledge to strengthen the institutional Capacity of Uganda Contracts Monitoring Coalition (UCMC) to engage effectively with government authorities; and 4) documenting and sharing project tools, experiences, and lessons learned to both national and international audiences.

 3. Detailed information about 33 contracts was made accessible to citizens by the Public Procurement and Disposal of Public Assets Authority.